 The Council of the European Union is the EU’s principal decision-making body.
 It is generally referred to as the Council of Ministers and should not be confused with the Council of Europe, which is not an institution of the European Union.
 Relatively few public documents are issued by the Council, except for statements regarding foreign policy.
 Although the Council holds a crucial role in the creation of legislation, virtually no documents are released except for summaries of the discussions.

 Where lengthy negotiations are required before a final text is prepared, a “Common position” is published which sets out what the legislation will include.
 This is sometimes accompanied by a statement of the Council’s position where it disagrees with amendments proposed by the European Parliament.
 Common positions are normally published in the Official Journal C series.

-Proposals for action or legislation under Titles IV and V of the EU Treaty (often referred to as the “second and third pillars”, otherwise referred to as Common Foreign and Security Policy (CFSP) and Justice and Home Affairs (JHA) originate with the Council.
+Proposals for action or legislation under Titles IV and V of the EU Treaty, often referred to as the “second and third pillars,” or Common Foreign and Security Policy (CFSP) and Justice and Home Affairs (JHA), originate with the Council.
 Both areas were, until the implementation of the Lisbon Treaty, the prerogative of the member states and proposals were not published as Commission documents.
 They are now available as JOIN documents (see above).

-The C (Information and notices) series (C from the French title Communications et Information) originally had three sections.
+- The C (Information and notices) series (C from the French title Communications et Information)

 Each issue is now divided into five sections and carries information from European Union institutions, bodies, offices and agencies.

 - II Information about current activities of the institutions; questions and answers in the European Parliament and the minutes of its monthly sessions were published here until 1999, when they were transferred to the electronic version (see below).
 This section also includes some annual reports and the rules of procedure of the main European institutions.

 - III Preparatory ActsAlthough this heading still exists it is now virtually redundant as these documents are published elsewhere.